martynas199/EliteBooker-backend/SETUP_STRIPE_CONNECT.md

-# 🔧 Setup Guide: Link Admin to Beautician for Stripe Connect
+# 🔧 Setup Guide: Link Admin to Specialist for Stripe Connect

 ## Problem